- What is it?

 Generalized anxiety disorder (GAD) is confirmed if you meet the criteria spelled out in the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association.
 These criteria include:

-excessive anxiety and worry about several events and activities most days of the week, for at least six months
+Excessive anxiety and worry about several events and activities more days than not for at least six months

-anxiety that isn't related to other mental health issues, such as post-traumatic stress disorder (PTSD), substance abuse or panic attacks
+The anxiety is not better explained by other mental health issues, such as post-traumatic stress disorder (PTSD), substance abuse or panic disorder

 Symptoms should cause significant distress and impair normal functioning.